-On May 16, 2022, we entered into a strategic partnership with Evotec, a global life science company and leading developer of iPSC technologies for therapeutic applications, to develop a best-in-class cell therapy treatment for people living with insulin-dependent diabetes.
-Together we will combine and leverage our respective technologies and scientific expertise to develop an implantable iPSC-based beta cell (islet-like clusters) replacement therapy (iPSC Program) to provide an off-the shelf, virtually unlimited supply of insulin-producing cells to treat patients with insulin-dependent diabetes.
+On May 16, 2022, we entered into a strategic partnership with Evotec, a global life science company and leading developer of iPSC cell technologies for therapeutic applications, with the goal to develop a best-in-class cell therapy treatment for people living with insulin-dependent diabetes.
+Together we will combine and leverage our respective technologies and scientific expertise to develop an implantable iPSC-based beta cell (islet-like clusters) replacement therapy (iPSC Program) to provide an off-the shelf unlimited insulin-producing cell source to treat patients with insulin-dependent diabetes.

-The Evotec Collaboration combines our Cell Pouch System[TM] with complementary technologies and Evotec's iPSC-based beta cells for clinical development and commercialization.
-Incorporating Evotec's insulin-producing, iPSC-derived ILC beta cells within our Cell Pouch[TM] platform creates the potential to provide a 'functional cure' for the significant number of people worldwide suffering from diabetes through this scalable, off-the-shelf product.
+The Evotec Collaboration combines our Cell Pouch SystemTM with complementary technologies and Evotec's iPSC-based beta cells for clinical development and commercialization.
+We believe that incorporating Evotec's glucose responsive insulin-producing, iPSC-derived ILC beta cells within our Cell PouchTM platform creates the potential to provide a 'functional cure' for the significant number of people worldwide suffering from diabetes through this scalable, off-the-shelf product.